v0id0100/kwin-effects-yet-another-magic-lamp-reloaded/README.md

     kf6-kwindowsystem-devel kwin-devel qt6-qtbase-devel libdrm-devel libepoxy-devel
 ```

-On Debian (untested)
+On Debian

 > **Note:** This effect requires KWin 6.6 or later.
-As of writing, Ubuntu 25.04 ships KWin 6.3,
-> which is not compatible.
-Building on Debian-based distributions may fail until a sufficiently
+Building on Debian-based distributions may
-> recent version of `kwin-dev` becomes available.
+> fail if the KWin version available in the repositories does not meet this requirement.

 ```sh
 sudo apt install build-essential cmake extra-cmake-modules kwin-dev \